 The global trend is increasingly leaning towards the adoption of the metric system, driven by the need for standardization in international trade, science, and technology.
 Many countries that historically used the imperial system are gradually integrating metric units into their education, industry, and government sectors.
 This shift aims to reduce confusion and streamline processes in a globalized world.

 Despite the growing adoption of the metric system, the imperial system remains relevant in certain sectors and regions.
-In the United States, for example, miles are still widely used for road distances, and feet and inches are common in construction and real estate.
+So in the United States, for example, miles are still widely used for road distances, and feet and inches are common in construction and real estate.
 The coexistence of both systems often requires professionals to be proficient in converting between them.
 Recent developments include the increased availability of conversion tools and software that simplify the process.

 Expert Opinions and Insights